Lamisa-Musarrat/Lamisa-Musarrat/README.md

 - 👋 Hi, I’m @Lamisa-Musarrat
-- 👀 I’m interested in Control Engineering and Robotics
+- 👀 I’m interested in Control Engineering and Robotics.
+But Cosmology and Astronomy is the passion here.
 - 🌱 I’m currently learning Robotic operating System
 - 💞️ I’m looking to collaborate on any ROS projects
 - 📫 How to reach me (lamisa.musarrat@gmail.com)